 Shopping in a retail store: Your consumer rights in Germany

-Your rights when shopping in a retail store are different to those when shopping online.
+Your rights when shopping in a retail store are different from those when shopping online.

 Legal warranty: 2 years from the date of purchase

 If the goods are defective at the time of purchase, consumers are entitled to file a complaint and request either an exchange or repair.
-According to EU law, defective products can be claimed within two years from the date of purchase.
+Under EU law, defective products can be claimed within two years from the date of purchase.

-Should a defect occur within the first 12 months, it is presumed, unless the seller proves otherwise, that the item was already defective at the time of purchase.
+If a defect occurs within the first 12 months, it is presumed that the item was already defective at the time of purchase, unless the seller proves otherwise.
 After 12 months, the burden of proof shifts to the consumer.

-It is important to note that the 12-month period is the EU's minimum standard, which applies in Germany.
-However, some EU countries, such as France, extend this period, allowing the presumption of a defect for the full two-year warranty.
+It is important to note that the 12-month period is the EU's minimum standard, that applies in Germany.
+However, some EU countries, such as France, extend this period and allow a defect to be presumed for the full two-year warranty.

-Always keep your receipts or any proof of purchase.
-If shopping at a market, take a photo of the sales stand with the address, or ask for the seller's contact details, especially for high-value items.
+Always keep your receipts or other proof of purchase.
+If your are shopping at a market, take a photo of the stall and its address, or ask for the seller's contact details, especially for expensive items.

-Good to know: Voluntary guarantees offered by the local store do not affect your legal rights.
+Good to know: Voluntary guarantees offered by local shops do not affect your legal rights.

 You do not have a legal right to return or exchange a product simply because you change your mind or because it doesn't fit.
 It is at the retailer's discretion whether or not to accept a return or exchange.